LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the SPRKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

-   **Notes:**
-      No error checking is performed to ensure that either the method order *p* or specified in the method structure correctly describe the coefficients.

 .. c:function:: int SPRKStepSetUseCompensatedSums(void* arkode_mem, sunbooleantype onoff)

-   Specifies if compensated summation should be used where applicable.
+   Specifies if :ref:`compensated summation (and the incremental form) <ARKODE.Mathematics.SPRKStep.Compensated>` should be used where applicable.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param onoff: should compensated summation be used (1) or not (0)